mwcole/F4_Classification/README.md

-# F4_Classification
+# F4 Classification and similarity analyses in neuroscience

-## Code for the Foundations in Neuroscience IV class on classification
+## Code for the Foundations in Neuroscience IV class on classification and similarity analyses
 ### by Michael W. Cole

 Instructions: Download the .ipynb file, run "jupyter notebook" from the command line, load .ipynb file